Topological entropy of Turing complete dynamics: Turing machines as dynamical systems

 \subsection{Universal Turing machines}

-Finally, we introduce a definition of \emph{universal Turing machine (UTM)} following Rogozhin~\cite{Rog}.
+Finally, we introduce a definition of \emph{universal Turing machine (UTM)} following Morita in~\cite{Mor} (which is based on~\cite{Rog}).
 We remark that this definition is more general than the classical ones used by Shannon~\cite{Sha} and Minsky~\cite{Min} in their foundational works.